begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     OPEN "Customers" ELSE ABORT 201, "Customers"
     OPEN "DICT Customers" TO DCusts ELSE
        ABORT 201, "DICT Customers"
     END
-    WRITEVU Rec ON DCusts, "Xref",1 SETTING Err ON ERROR CRT "I/O Error[":Err:"]"
+    WRITEVU Rec ON DCusts, 'Xref', 1 SETTING Err ON ERROR CRT "I/O Error[" :Err: "]"
        ABORT
     END

 <a name="WRITEXML"/>

 ## WRITEXML##

-WRITEXML rec ON file,id ELSE STOP 210,id
+Use WRITEXML to write an XML record to a hashed file.

-Write a dynamic array in xml format using a style sheet from the DICT
+### COMMAND SYNTAX

-Use WRITEXML to write an XML record to a hash file
+    WRITEXML rec ON file,id ELSE statements | ON ERROR statements

-Transforms the XML into a dynamic array before being written to the file
+Writes a dynamic array in xml format using a style sheet from the DICT; transforms the XML into a dynamic array before being written to the file.

-The transform takes place using the style sheet in DICT->@WRITEXML
+The transform takes place using the style sheet in DICT (record @WRITEXML).

 ### EXAMPLE